The NewZealand Story: Legacy

 In January 2007, Rising Star Games published the Taito-developed Nintendo DS remake titled New Zealand Story Revolution in Australia and in Europe on February 2.
 In North America, it was published by Ignition Entertainment on February 13.
 The game was published in Japan by CyberFront as New Zealand Story DS (ニュージーランドストーリーDS) on May 31 of the same year.
 This version combines the use of both screens for action on the top screen and a map on the bottom screen.
 During certain instances, the game utilizes the touchscreen, such as opening a door, finding a secret button or flicking Tiki to safety.
 It also introduces a four-player wireless mode, Normal and Expert game modes, and improved graphics and BGM over the original arcade version.
 Also, unlike in the original, Tiki can receive multiple hits before losing a life, and can shoot at an angle.

+Another remake titled The NewZealand Story: Untold Adventure was developed by Commodore Industries (credited as "bitobit") and released on February 27, 2026 via Steam.
+Reviews mostly tend to be mixed to negative, noting issues with collision detection, maps not being updated to accommodate for new mechanics, stages missing elements, and hazards blending with background detail.